aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/revisionlogcollection/_index.md

 ```

-the number of days the spreadsheet application will keep the change history for this workbook.
+Gets the number of days the spreadsheet application will keep the change history for this workbook.

 **Returns:**
 int